Darkstalkers: Reception

 GamesRadar's Lucas Sullivan ranked Darkstalkers first on his 2012 list of "obscure" fighting games deserving an HD remake, opining it "offers just as much 2D fighting goodness as the venerable Street Fighter series, but it's never gotten the same kind of respect ... and that just ain't right".
 UGO.com included Darkstalkers on their 2010 list of the games that need sequels.
 Complex writers put Darkstalkers at number 40 in their 2012 ranking of best video game franchises, adding that they would "love to see a modern incarnation", and listed a hypothetical Darkstalkers 4 among the 15 games they wished would be announced at E3 2011.
 The magazine's Andrew Hayward ranked Darkstalkers first on his 2011 list of most missed fighting franchises, stating that "every time Capcom announces a new fighting game, the hardcore community gets whipped up about Darkstalkers' continual absence, and demands a modern iteration.
 The supernatural 2D franchise wasn't a big hit, but fervent fans have kept its name alive and seem unwilling to let it fade away".

+One attack from the game's cast, "Midnight Bliss", has also received significant praise on its own.
+A move where Demitri will charge forward and temporarily transform the opponent into a girl before draining their blood, it has been described by Chris Hoffman of GamesRadar+ as one of Capcom's greatest contributions to gaming history.
+Writer Zoran Iovanovici in an article for Game Developer observed how fans took to the concept, citing it as a mini-genre of a "gender swap" genre among fan artists, crossplayers, and custom fighting game communities such as those built around M.U.G.E.N.
+The transformed state of The King of Fighters character Goenitz, a priest serving the villain Orochi, proved extremely popular.
+Appearing as a nun, the fandom dubbed the character "Goeniko" and fleshed her out as a full character for M.U.G.E.N, albeit with a more sexualized design.
+This later resulted in her appearing in commercial mobile game title The King of Fighters '98 Ultimate Battle OL, as well as in The King of Fighters All Star as "Lady Goenitz" and with a different appearance.